Alias URL table containing an unresolvable FQDN entry causes rules to not load

 A fix on pfSense would be when an URL alias contains names, skip the ones not resolving, and not try to add to the table.

-#1 Updated by robi robi almost 4 years ago
+#1 Updated by robi robi about 4 years ago

 Happened on v2.2.6, and reproduced on v2.2.4 too, but with a different error in the system log.